bradfordcondon/website-deprecated/_posts/2014-03-17-how-many-copies-of-my-thesisdissertation-should-i-order.md

 **Family**

 Your parents, and perhaps grandparents, are a given.
 After 4+ years of not being able to explain your work to anyone, having a 5 pound coffee table book to gesture at is going to make their day.
-Don&#8217;t forget to include them in the acknowledgements!
+Don&#8217;t forget to include them in the acknowledgments!

 **Friends**